thirdwheelstudios/angular-modals/README.md

 <ng-template 3w-modal></ng-template>
 ```

-3. Inject `ModalService` into your components where needed. i.e:
+3. Where required, inject `ModalService` into your components. i.e:

 ```ts
 import { Component } from '@angular/core';